aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-gradient-addition/radial2/_index.md

 Congratulations!
 You have successfully created a radial gradient example in Java PostScript using Aspose.Page.
 You now have a reusable pattern for **fill shape with gradient** that can be adapted to other shapes and output formats.

-## Common Issues and Solutions
+## Common issues and solutions
 | Problem | Solution |
 |---------|----------|
 | **FileNotFoundException** when opening the output stream | Verify that `dataDir` points to an existing folder and you have write permissions. |
 | Gradient looks flat or missing | Ensure the `fractions` array matches the `colors` array length and that the `AffineTransform` scales correctly. |
 | Colors appear inverted | Swap the order of colors in the `colors` array or adjust the `focus` point coordinates. |

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Where can I find the documentation for Aspose.Page for Java?**
-A: The full API reference is available [here](https://reference.aspose.com/page/java/).
+A: The full API reference is available in the [Aspose.Page Java API documentation](https://reference.aspose.com/page/java/).

 **Q: How can I download Aspose.Page for Java?**
 A: Grab the latest JAR from the [releases page](https://releases.aspose.com/page/java/).

 **Q: Is there a free trial available?**
-A: Yes—download a trial version [here](https://releases.aspose.com/).
+A: Yes—download a trial version from the [Aspose free trial download page](https://releases.aspose.com/).

 **Q: Can I obtain a temporary license for testing?**
 A: Absolutely, request one from the [temporary license page](https://purchase.aspose.com/temporary-license/).